FD-/SSLviaSSL/README.md

 This exception does not happen if the same code is run in a desktop JRE (which you can try by running Main.java), when no proxy is used, or when only an HTTP server (not HTTPS) is used.
 This clearly indicates there must be an issue with the second handshake (running an SSLSocket over an existing SSLSocket) on Android.

 # TCPDUMP
-I added tcpdumps of two runs to the `tcpdumps` directory:
+I added tcpdumps of two runs to the `tcpdumps` directory.
+Dumps were taken with `sudo tcpdump -i any -s 0 -w file_name.tcpdump`;
 - android_ssl_via_ssl.tcpdump:
       - Taken from virtual machine hosting the proxy server and https server.
       - Proxy server was squid3, running on port 8080, secured via an stunnel (stunnel4) on port 10443.